ishtms/nodebook/src/content/buffers/allocation-patterns.md

 console.log(process.memoryUsage());
 ```

-The output will look something like this:
+The output will look something like this -

 ```json
 {